-To answer this question, we adopt the ``Generalized Differential Calculus" (GDC) \cite{1998 GAJ, 2001 NR}, an extension of Cartan's classical calculus of differential forms \cite{Cartan0, Cartan2, Cartan5}.
-In this formalism, ordinary forms of different degrees are unified into generalized forms.
-They obey algebraic and differential rules analogous to those of ordinary forms, but with key distinctions: for example, the generalized de Rham cohomology depends on the type $N$ of generalized forms, and forms of negative degree are permitted.
-The concept of a $(-1)$-form, was first introduced by Sparling in the context of twistor theory \cite{1998 GAJ, 1998 ZPGAJS, GAJ}.
-Nurowski and Robinson \cite{2001 NR, 2002 NR} subsequently developed the full calculus, including generalized Cartan’s structure equations, Hodge operators, codifferentials and Laplacian operators.
-Robinson \cite{2003 R1} later extended the formalism to type $N$, where $N$ counts the number of independent $(-1)$-form fields.
-A generalized $p$-form of type $N$ is an ordered $(N+1)$-tuple of ordinary forms of degrees $p, p+1, \dots, p+N$.
-Thus $N=0$ reduces to ordinary $p$-forms, and $N=1$ to a pair $(p\text{-form},(p+1)\text{-form})$, with higher types defined iteratively.
-Generalized forms admit multiple equivalent representations: besides the ordered tuple description, a base representation \cite{2007 R3} and a matrix representation \cite{2003 R1} are also available, each useful in specific computational contexts.
+A convenient tool for organizing multi-degree data is \emph{generalized differential calculus} (GDC) \cite{2007R3,2001NR,2002NR,1998GAJ}, an extension of Cartan's calculus of differential forms \cite{Cartan0,Cartan2,Cartan5}.
+In GDC, ordinary forms of different degrees are packaged into a single generalized form.
+The resulting algebraic and differential rules closely parallel those of ordinary forms, while allowing important new features: the theory depends on a discrete \emph{type} $N$, generalized de Rham cohomology depends on $N$, and forms of negative degree are permitted.
+The notion of a $(-1)$-form was introduced by Sparling in the context of twistor theory \cite{1998GAJ,1998ZPGAJS,GAJ}.
+Nurowski and Robinson \cite{2001NR,2002NR} developed the corresponding calculus, including generalized Cartan structure equations, Hodge operators, codifferentials, and Laplacians.
+Robinson \cite{2003R1} later extended the formalism to arbitrary type~$N$, where $N$ counts the number of independent $(-1)$-form fields.
+Concretely, a generalized $p$-form of type $N$ can be represented as an ordered $(N+1)$-tuple of ordinary forms of degrees $p,p+1,\dots,p+N$.
+Besides this tuple description, base \cite{2007R3} and matrix \cite{2003R1} representations are available and are useful in different computational settings.

-Within the GDC framework, generalized forms have been applied to various geometric and physical contexts.
-For instance, connections and gauge theories admit generalized formulations \cite{2003 R2, 2002 GLTZ}.
-Furthermore, several field theories, including BF theory, Yang--Mills and (super)gravity theories, have been reformulated as generalized topological field theories with generalized Chern--Pontrjagin and Chern--Simons forms as Lagrangians \cite{2004 LTG, 2007 R3, 2009 R, 2013 R}.
-And generalized forms have been related to forms on path space \cite{2008 SCALANS}.
-These examples illustrate that generalized forms provide a unified tool for studying a wide range of theories in mathematical physics.
+Generalized forms have been applied to a range of geometric and physical contexts.
+In particular, connections and gauge theories admit generalized formulations \cite{2003R2,2002GLTZ}.
+Moreover, several field theories, such as BF theory, Yang–Mills theory, and (super)gravity, have been recast as generalized topological field theories, with generalized Chern--Pontrjagin and Chern–Simons forms as Lagrangians \cite{2007R3,2004LTG,2009R,2013R}.
+Generalized forms also admit an interpretation in terms of forms on path space \cite{2008SCALANS}.
+These examples illustrate that generalized forms provide a unified tool for computations in mathematical physics.